 But, Len, you don’t know my neighbor.
 That guy doesn’t look anything like a millionaire.

 Well, guess what?
 Your suburban millionaire neighbor called (oh yeah, we go way back) and the two of us had a nice little chat.

 Here’s a few things he shared with me but apparently doesn’t want to tell you.
 (No offense, I’m sure.)

 1. He always spends less than he earns.
 In fact his mantra is, over the long run, you’re better off if you strive to be anonymously rich rather than deceptively poor.

 2. He knows that patience is a virtue.
-The odds are you won’t become a millionaire overnight.
+The odds are you won’t become a millionaire overnight — even if you’re into online trading.
 If you’re like him, your wealth will be accumulated gradually by diligently saving your money over multiple decades.

 3. When you go to his modest three-bed two-bath house, you’re going to be drinking Folgers instead of Starbucks.
 And if you need a lift, well, you’re going to get a ride in his ten-year-old economy sedan.
 And if you think that makes him cheap, ask him if he cares.
 (He doesn’t.)

 4. He pays off his credit cards in full every month.
 He’s smart enough to understand that if he can’t afford to pay cash for something, then he can’t afford it.